theNewDynamic/minjinlee.com/_events/upstairs_at_the_square_barnes_nobles.md

 ---
 title: UPSTAIRS AT THE SQUARE, Barnes & Nobles
 start_at: 2008-04-10T23:23:00-05:00
+venue:
-venue: UPSTAIRS AT THE SQUARE, BARNES & NOBLES, NEW YORK CITY
+  name: UPSTAIRS AT THE SQUARE, BARNES & NOBLES, NEW YORK CITY
-venue_link: www.bn.com
+  link: www.bn.com
 _slug: upstairs_at_the_square_barnes_nobles
 ---